CodyScottJohnson/flutter_geofence/README.md

 # Flutter Geofence

 Package is currently a copy of [FlutterGeofencing](https://github.com/bkonyi/FlutterGeofencing) with the ios platform code rewritten in Swift.
-It will diverge from that overtime but for know that's what we've got.
+It will diverge from that overtime but for now that's what we've got.

 ## Getting Started